Major League Soccer: Arrival of Designated Players

 In 2007, the league expanded beyond the United States' borders into Canada with the Toronto FC expansion team.
 Major League Soccer took steps to further raise the level of play by adopting the Designated Player Rule, which helped bring international stars into the league.

 The 2007 season witnessed the MLS debut of David Beckham.
 Beckham's signing had been seen as a coup for American soccer, and was made possible by the Designated Player Rule.
 Players such as Cuauhtémoc Blanco (Chicago Fire) and Juan Pablo Ángel (New York Red Bulls), are some of the first Designated Players who made major contributions to their clubs.

 The departures of Clint Dempsey and Jozy Altidore, coupled with the return of former U.S. national team stars Claudio Reyna and Brian McBride, highlighted the exchange of top prospects to Europe for experienced veterans to MLS.

 By 2008, San Jose had returned to the league under new ownership, and in 2009, the expansion side Seattle Sounders FC began play in MLS.
 The Sounders set a new average attendance record for the league, with 30,943 spectators per match, and were the first expansion team to qualify for the playoffs since 1998.
 The 2010 season ushered in an expansion franchise in the Philadelphia Union and their new PPL Park stadium (now known as Subaru Park).
 The 2010 season also brought the opening of the New York Red Bulls' soccer-specific stadium, Red Bull Arena, and the debut of French striker Thierry Henry.

 The 2011 season brought further expansion with the addition of the Vancouver Whitecaps FC, the second Canadian MLS franchise, and the Portland Timbers.
 Real Salt Lake reached the finals of the 2010–11 CONCACAF Champions League.

 During the 2011 season, the Galaxy signed another international star in Republic of Ireland all-time leading goalscorer Robbie Keane.
-MLS drew an average attendance of 17,872 in 2011, higher than the average attendances of the NBA and NHL.
+MLS drew an average attendance of 17,872 in 2011, higher than the average attendances of the National Basketball Association (NBA) and National Hockey League (NHL).
 In 2012, the Montreal Impact became the league's 19th franchise and the third in Canada, and made their home debut in front of a crowd of 58,912, while the New York Red Bulls added Australian all-time leading goalscorer Tim Cahill.